-Accessibility statement for New Futures Network
+Accessibility statement for the New Futures Network website

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• change colours, contrast levels and fonts
+• use browser settings or plugins to change colours, contrast levels and fonts

-• zoom in up to 300% without the text spilling off the screen
+• use browser settings or other software to zoom in up to 400% without the text spilling off the screen

 • navigate most of the website using just a keyboard